 • Along with Joe Lewis, Bill Wallace and Jhoon Rhee, Mr. Yates was invited to be in the first class of Nationally Certified Instructors of the American Council on Martial Arts (ACMA) in association with the Cooper Institute (see photo gallery).

-• He is the managing editor of “Official Karate Magazine” which is a modern digital version of the original OK magazine published in the 1960s and ’70s.
+• For years he was managing editor of “Official Karate Magazine” a modern digital version of the original OK magazine published in the 1960s and ’70s.

 • In 1991 he produced the video documentary, "A History of Korean Karate in America," which has received positive reviews in martial arts publications (see books and videos).
 He is also the featured instructor for Sports Video’s series on American Martial Arts with videos on Winning Tournaments and on One-Step Sparring Drills.